getify/CAF/README.md

 In this snippet, `one(..)` calls and waits on `two(..)`, `two(..)` calls and waits on `three(..)`, and `three(..)` calls and waits on `ajax(..)`.
 Because the same cancellation token is used for the 3 generators, if `token.abort()` is executed while they're all still paused, they will all immediately abort.

 **Note:** The cancellation token has no effect on the actual `ajax(..)` call itself here, since that utility ostensibly doesn't provide cancellation capability; the Ajax request itself would still run to its completion (or error or whatever).
 We've only canceled the `one(..)`, `two(..)`, and `three(..)` functions that were waiting to process its response.
-See [`AbortController(..)`](#abortcontroller) and [Manual Cancelation Signal Handling](#manual-cancellation-signal-handling) below for addressing this limitation.
+See [`AbortController(..)`](#abortcontroller) and [Manual Cancellation Signal Handling](#manual-cancellation-signal-handling) below for addressing this limitation.

 ## Background/Motivation

-Generally speaking, an `async function` and a `function*` generator (driven with a [generator-runner](https://github.com/getify/You-Dont-Know-JS/blob/master/async%20%26%20performance/ch4.md#promise-aware-generator-runner)) look very similar.
+Generally speaking, an `async function` and a `function*` generator (driven with a [generator-runner](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/async%20%26%20performance/ch4.md#promise-aware-generator-runner)) look very similar.
 For that reason, most people just prefer the `async function` form since it's a little nicer syntax and doesn't require a library for the runner.

 However, there are limitations to `async function`s that come from having the syntax and engine make implicit assumptions that otherwise would have been handled by a `function*` generator runner.